Insight • Design craft

 • Overlapping elements with z-index management

-• Box shadows that simulate physical stacking
+• Box shadows that suggest physical stacking

 • Background textures applied with CSS

-Collage in brand identity systems
+Collage inside brand identity systems

 Building a collage system